qmk/qmk.fm_old/_posts/2018-11-05-add-eeprom-reset-keycode-to-core-code.md

 pr: 4234
 ---

-Adds a keycode to reset the EEPROM on the keyboard back to default settings.
+Adds a keycode to reset the EEPROM on the keyboard (to reset persistant settings back to their default settings).